Automatic backups with one-click restore.

 First, check your certificate license.
 There are two methods to install your certificate on multiple servers.
 The first method is to import the certificate, private key, and intermediate files on server #2, #3, etc. Or, create a new CSR and key file on server #2, #3, etc. and reissue the active certificate.

-There are actually many reasons why this could be happening, some of which could be entirely unrelated to your certificate.
-So, unfortunately, we can't give specific advice.
-But, we would recommend clicking on the "Details" button to get more specific information about this error from the browser.
+There are many reasons why this could be happening, some of which could be entirely unrelated to your certificate.
+We cannot give specific advice.
+We would recommend clicking on the "Details" button to get more specific information about this error from the browser.

 You can use the SSL checker tool to test whether or not your SSL certificate has been installed properly.
 The link is: https://www.thesslstore.com/ssltools/ssl-checker.php.